alexy/scalingpipe/README.md

 Implements the Expectation Maximization Algorithm to classify 20 newsgroup text.
 LingPipe code is in demos/em, the scalingpipe equivalent is in the package o.s.em.
 Read the LingPipe [Expectation Maximization Tutorial](http://alias-i.com/lingpipe/demos/tutorial/em/read-me.html) for more details.
 You will need to download the 20 newsgroup data (links on the LingPipe tutorial page), and the scalingpipe code expects it under the directory data/20newsgroups.
 Note that the code takes an extremely long time to complete - this is expected, the Java version takes about 4 hours to complete per the tutorial page.

+## Character Language Modeling - lm
 ## Singular Value Decomposition - svd
-## Character Language Modeling - lm
-## Spelling Correction - querySpellChecker
+## Conditional Random Fields - crf

 ## Database Text Mining